manips-sai-org/sai2-interfaces/README.md

 cmake .. && make -j4
 ```

-This will build the wrappers for the controllers and simviz, the MainInterface program, and will export `${SAI2-INTERFACES_UI_DIR}`, which points to the absolute path of the interface/ folder in this repository.
+This will build the wrappers for the controllers and simviz, the MainInterface program, and will export `${SAI2-INTERFACES_UI_DIR}`, which points to the absolute path of the `ui/` folder in this repository.
 You can then use cmake's `FILE(CREATE_LINK)` macro to make a symlink to this directory from another application for easy access (recommended, see the CMakeLists.txt file of [OpenSai](https://github.com/manips-sai-org/OpenSai)), or the `FILE(COPY)` macro to copy it.

 ### Running examples

 ### Documentation
-For additional resources on how to use sai2-interfaces, see the documentation [here](docs/README.md).
+For details on all the UI custom html elements, see the documentation [here](docs/ui_elements_details/ui_docs_menu.md).

 ## License
 Currently pending licensing.
 PLEASE DO NOT DISTRIBUTE.